-If you possess an SLR camera, 35 mm or digital, then because of its lightness and versatility, you have the ideal tool for getting up close and personal with invertebrates and most smaller variety subjects.
+If you possess an SLR camera, then because of its versatility, you have the ideal tool for getting up close and personal with invertebrates and most smaller variety subjects.

-There is a choice of lens options available for this line of work and without going over the top, the Macro lens, either 105 mm or 200 mm would suit well.
+There is a choice of lens options available for this line of work and without going over the top, the Macro lens, either 50 mm, 100 mm, 200 mm, etc., would suit well.
 Or for even closer work, you may need the addition of close-up lenses, extensions or bellows.

 Some electronic flash facility would be of some assistance.

 For a better arrangement, it is possible to set up a bracket attachment for your camera with a flash unit on each end.
 Also excellent for photographing fungi and lichens.